s045pd/SE8-Reader/readme.md

 This project is an adult comic downloader that promises to provide access to a wide range of mature content.
 Dive in and explore responsibly!

+> **✨Note**: There are daily release updates for new comics through the Github Actions workflow.
+And the zip file password is the release date in the format `YYYY-MM-DD`.

 ## 🐳 Quick Use

 Ensure that you have Docker and Docker Compose installed and Docker is running.